The Best Creamy Salmon Pasta

 - lemon zest – adds more bright acidity to the cream sauce!

-- spinach – since spinach wilts down to practically nothing when it’s cooked, I used an entire 5 ounce box of baby spinach in this salmon linguine!
+- spinach – since spinach wilts down to practically nothing when it’s cooked, we use an entire 5 ounce box of baby spinach in this salmon linguine!
 Want to use kale instead?
 Go for it, baby.

 - capers – the salty, briny flavor of capers can’t be beat, specially when paired with seafood.
-But if you’re not a fan of capers, it’s fine to leave them out.
+But if you’re not a fan of capers, it’s fine to leave them out of this recipe for salmon pasta.

-While for recipes like salmon sandwiches, I purchase thick, individual fillets of salmon (so, 4 separate (usually center cut) fillets for 4 servings), I love the ease of roasting a larger fillet of salmon for things like salmon and spinach pasta, since I’m just going to break it into chunks anyway.
+While for recipes like Salmon Sandwiches, we purchase thick, individual fillets of salmon (so, 4 separate (usually center cut) fillets for 4 servings), we love the ease of roasting a larger fillet of salmon for things like salmon and spinach pasta, since we’re just going to break it into chunks anyway.

 At the grocery store, butcher, or seafood market, ask them for a fillet of salmon with the skin on, about 3/4 of a pound to a pound (or 2 fillets that equal about that weight).